 Resource Entity

-Renewable Energy Credit (REC) Account Holder
+Energy Attribute Certificate (EAC) Account Holder

 Independent Market Information System Registered Entity (IMRE)

 B. ERCOT is the Independent Organization certified under PURA §39.151 for the ERCOT Region; and

 C. The Parties enter into this Agreement in order to establish the terms and conditions by which ERCOT and Participant will discharge their respective duties and responsibilities under the ERCOT Protocols.